Last Updated on October 6, 2023 by Samantha Harris

 So, monitor the tortoise’s claw length and clip them every 6-12 months to prevent overgrowth.

 To prevent overgrown claws, add an abrasive substrate, logs, rocks, and soil mounds to the tortoise’s enclosure to allow them to wear down their claws naturally.

 While nails are vital to the tortoise’s anatomy, they can reach uncomfortable lengths.

 Overgrown nails are aesthetically unappealing, but there are more important reasons why long nails are problematic for tortoises.
 These include the following:

 Allowing a tortoise’s nails to grow unchecked significantly increases the risk of injury and infection.

 Overgrown claws can get caught on things, inflict painful scratches on the skin, or injure an eye.
 If you have more than one tortoise, the one with long nails may accidentally injure the other.

 Any open wounds can allow harmful pathogens like bacteria to enter the bloodstream, leading to shell rot.
 The symptoms include shell softness, discoloration, foul odors, and pus or discharge.

-Allowing a tortoise’s nails to grow too long negatively affects its ability to walk properly.
+Allowing a tortoise’s nails to grow too long negatively affects its walking ability.
 When a tortoise’s nails become overgrown, they bend downwards, making movement uncomfortable.

-Tortoises with overgrown nails may unwittingly alter their gait to temporarily minimize pain.
+Tortoises with overgrown nails may unwittingly alter their gait to minimize pain temporarily.
 Unfortunately, this adjustment strains the joints, legs, and soles of their feet.